European Industrial Heritage

 In discussions with international Industrial Heritage experts, the students developed projects of their own.
 They met experts such as TICCIH President Miles Oglethorpe (Scotland), ERIH Vice President Adam Hajduga (Poland) or Public Historian Donna Graves (USA).

-The Summer School 2023 was rewarded with the „Best Practice Award“ of the Cultural Routes of the Concil of Europe.
+The Summer School 2023 was rewarded with the „Best Practice Award“ of the Cultural Routes of the Council of Europe.

 If you want to know more, please read the HTW Berlin “Campus-Story”.